django-oscar/django-oscar/docs/source/ref/apps/customer.rst

 Customer
 ========

-The customer app bundles communication with customers.
-This includes models to record product alerts and sent emails.
+The customer app includes models to record product alerts and sent emails.
 It also contains the views that allow a customer to manage their data (profile information, shipping addresses, etc.)

 Abstract models
 ---------------